Alan Beard's site: Stories & Information

 There are gems here... whole worlds change while outside someone is simply having a chat or lighting a fag.
 The Guardian

-I had a previous collection published by Picador in 1999 called 'Taking Doreen out of the Sky'.
-Picador pulped it (without telling me!) but you can still get second hand copies from amazon.
+I had a previous collection published by Picador in 1999 called 'Taking Doreen out of the Sky' (Picador), now out of print, but you can still get second hand copies from amazon.
 2013 update: it is now also available on kindle.
-You're probably thinking that if it was pulped it must be crap and it's true not many were sold, but as well as good reviews, the title story won the Tom-Gallon award for best short story and all but two were published in well known literary magazines, anthologies and/or broadcast on BBC Radio 4.
+It received many good reviews, and the title story won the Tom-Gallon award for best short story.

 The Times Literary Supplement said of this collection: